 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—a standard procedure for your safety.
-Pure asphalt tear-offs stay on our regular line, keeping your project costs consistent.
+When you mix shingle debris with framing or sheathing offcuts, we route that load to our general C&D debris service.
+A standard container for pure asphalt tear-offs cannot accept these mixed materials — so please clarify your project needs first.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition